wilsto/pool-monitor-card/README.md

 | `show_labels` | boolean | **Optional** | Display the state qualification (Low, Ideal, High)  |`true`|
 | `language` | string | **Optional** | Interface language (en, fr)  |`en`|

-You can go further with the card by modifying, if needed or desired, the unit, setpoint, and step of each measured entity.
+Needed to change the unit, setpoint, and steps ?
+No problem, see additionnal parameters below for each measured entity .

 #### Temperature